 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

-- Overall, we rate Ami Magazine Right Biased based on story selection and promotion of conservative Jewish Haredi Orthodox editorial positions.
+- Overall, we rate Ami Magazine Right Biased based on story selection and promoting conservative Jewish Haredi Orthodox editorial positions.
 We also rate them Mostly Factual in reporting, rather than High, due to not properly representing women in the magazine as well as publishing polling that completely lacks methodology.

 Factual Reporting: MOSTLY FACTUAL

 Ami is a weekly Magazine with Hebrew and English editions based in Brooklyn, New York, and published both in Israel and the USA.
 Ami Magazine was launched by Rabbi Yitzchok Frankfurter in 2010, and he is currently the executive editor.
 Jake Turx is the senior White House correspondent and chief political correspondent for the magazine.